 By Hilda Twongyeirwe

 This is a true story of Yemo (Not true name due to sensitivity of details in the story from Ethiopia) from Ethiopia.
-It was first published by FEMRITE – Uganda Women Writers Association in Beyond the Dance en 2010 and republished by Un-cut Voices Press, Germany, en Taboo en 2015.
+It was first published by FEMRITE – Uganda Women Writers Association in Beyond the Dance dans 2010 and republished by Un-cut Voices Press, Germany, dans Taboo dans 2015.